wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Elasticsearch single-node cluster
 =================================

-This document will explain how to install the Opendistro components in a single-node cluster.
+This document will explain how to install the Open Distro components in a single-node cluster.

 .. note:: Root user privileges are necessary to execute all the commands described below.

 Preparing the installation
 --------------------------

-Before installing the Wazuh server and Opendistro, some extra packages must be installed.
+Before installing the Wazuh server and Open Distro, some extra packages must be installed.
 OpenDistro for Elasticsearch requires the installation of Java Development Kit.
 Besides, ``wget`` and ``unzip`` utilities will be used in further steps.

   .. include:: ../../_templates/installations/elastic/common/before_installation.rst